aoriens/news-service/documentation/API.md

   must contain at least one element.
 Example: `["fp", "haskell", "ghc"]` will result in creating `fp` category containing just created `haskell` category containing just created `ghc` category.
-- `parent_category_item_id` - the identifier of an existing
+- `parent_id` - the identifier of an existing [Category](#Category) which will
-  [CategoryItem](#CategoryItem) where a new category will be created.
+  be the parent of a new created category.
 When no one specified, a new root category will be created.
 An integer, optional.

 ### CreateComment